 And that being said I’d sure like to punch the fucker in the face – well really, I’d like to go back in time and punch the living version of himself anyway.
-How could you be so fucking selfish, to abandon your 11-year-old daughter over a broken heart I’m guessing.
-What’re you fucking 14 years old?
+How could you be so fucking selfish, to abandon your 11-year-old daughter over a broken heart, I’m guessing.
+What are you, fucking 14 years old?
 Fuck!
-Surely if Anthony Bourdain can’t get through a rough patch despite having what he regularly admitted was the greatest job in the world, how are the rest of us poor schmucks supposed to keep trudging through the bleak hatred.
+Surely, if Anthony Bourdain can’t get through a rough patch despite having what he regularly admitted was the greatest job in the world, how are the rest of us poor schmucks supposed to keep trudging through the bleak hatred?

 But then me being mad at Anthony Bourdain is merely a visit to my own 14-year old self, an adolescent response to a death that was decades in the making by his own accord.
 Maybe I could send a nice letter back in time to John Kennedy Toole and tell him not to kill himself, that genius farce you wrote will win the Pulitzer one day – as if that might keep him around.
 You’ll be rich and famous, and therefore happy, right?

-We get so fucking angry at people we admire offing themselves probably because we’ve toyed with the idea of an easier way out ourselves and let’s be honest if we’re still here we feel justified in saying a big “fuck you” to those who took the shortcut.
-I’ve never made any plans, but I’ve sure said the words “I should just fucking kill myself” in response to some brutal chronic pain, and in response to being dumped at a very impressionable time.
+We get so fucking angry at people we admire offing themselves, probably because we’ve toyed with the idea of an easier way out ourselves.
+Let’s be honest, those of us still here feel justified in saying a big “fuck you” to those who took the shortcut.
+I’ve never made any plans, but I’ve sure said the words “I should just fucking kill myself” in response to some brutal chronic pain and in response to being dumped at a very impressionable time.
 I don’t know how decent people get through these tough days sometimes.
 And I guess the obvious answer is, some of us don’t, and maybe that’s all there is to it.